-Amina Zafar covers medical sciences and health topics, including COVID-19 and other infectious diseases, for CBC News.
+Amina Zafar covers medical sciences and health topics, including infectious diseases, for CBC News.
 She holds an undergraduate degree in environmental science and a master's in journalism.

 Latest from Amina Zafar

 Salmonella-tainted cantaloupe is killing Canadians.
 How scientists track the outbreak

 When an outbreak like this happens, food inspectors race to track down the culprit.
 In the case of the contaminated cantaloupe, they were able to trace the salmonella back to produce from a few specific companies by checking invoices from Mexico, the U.S. and Canada.